askmike/gekko/docs/strategies/creating_a_strategy.md

 ### init function

-This function is exectuted when Gekko prepares your method, here you can initilalize some stuff you need later on.
+This function is executed when Gekko prepares your method, here you can initialize some stuff you need later on.
 For example if you need to keep state between new candles.

 ### update function